 How to Plant

-Dig a hole as deep as and twice as wide as the nursery container.
+To plant a golden barrel, dig a hole the same depth as the root system and twice as wide.
 Carefully remove the plant from the container, put it in the hole, and press the soil to remove any air pockets.

 It’s generally recommended to skip adding amendments and backfill with just native soil.